plgd-dev/doc/content/en/docs/architecture/component-overview.md

   RA->CGW:
-  CGW -> RA: Update twin synchronization to finished RA->CGW: else batch observation is not supported and some resources are not observed CGW -> RA: Update twin synchronization to started RA->CGW: loop for each not observed resource
+  CGW -> RA: Update twin synchronization to finished RA->CGW: else batch observation is not supported and some resources are not observed and twin is enabled CGW -> RA: Update twin synchronization to started RA->CGW: loop for each not observed resource